By Eric Vandenbroeck and co-workers

 case, democracy was not radical enough to pose a sufficient threat to the

-educational reforms were manifested.
-The elites never faced the type of threats
+full effect of educational reforms were manifested.
+The elites never faced the

-common in democratizations elsewhere in the world, such as radical asset
+type of threats common in democratizations elsewhere in the world, such as

-redistribution.
-Under these circumstances, our approach suggests that the
+radical asset redistribution.
+Under these circumstances, our approach suggests

 Argentina